mzb2xeo/glance/docs/configuration.md

   - [HTML](#html)

 ## Intro
 Configuration is done via a single YAML file and a server restart is required in order for any changes to take effect.
 Trying to start the server with an invalid config file will result in an error.
+[YAMLINT](https://www.yamllint.com/) is a very helpful tool for validating the config files.
 ## Preconfigured page
 If you don't want to spend time reading through all the available configuration options and just want something to get you going quickly you can use the following `glance.yml` and make changes as you see fit: